GrugLikesRocks/Rising-Revenant/README.md

 The Atlas is a vibrant realm of burgeoning outposts.
 While these outposts thrive, they are constantly under threat from five looming perils:

-Plague: A virulent disease that can wipe out your explorers.
+Plague: A virulent disease that can wipe out your revenants.

 Goblin Attack: Mischief-makers that emerge from the shadows to raid and plunder.